Activate Your Fullest Potential Through Movement: Awakening Through the Chakras

 What you can do right now is think of an area of life where you notice a repeating pattern in yourself or feel stuck.
 See if you can identify what way of holding your body or type of movement is associated with that mindset.

 For example, if you find yourself not speaking up for what you want or believe in, are you almost tip toeing as you walk, keeping your arms close to your body, or scrunching down?
-If you want to express more of that spend a few minutes a day walking with a firmer step or even practice stomping, spread your arms out wide to the side, and open your heart.
+If you want to express more then spend a few minutes a day walking with a firmer step or even practice stomping, spread your arms out wide to the side, and open your heart.
 Breathe deeply.

 The next level to that exercise is to request all of your actions channel from the highest possibility.
 In yoga we consider, the point between the eyes the seat of our highest consciousness.
 Modern research reveals the pre-frontal lobe has more activity when intuition is activated.
 Now as you move imagine all of your energy moving up the center of your spine towards your spiritual eye.
 Keep your spine long and body uplifted.
 You can even visualize a light at the point between the eyebrows that you are trying to dance into.
 Just by doing that alone you will feel a surge of joy and peace.